CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetlogs.md

 ### WelcomeMessage

-Represents the message retuned when first connecting to the host.
-It will return everything uptuntil the first termainal prompt match.
+Represents the message returned when first connecting to the host.
+It will return everything up until the first terminal prompt match.

 | | |
 |--------------------|---------------------------|